sparrowazu/Smoothing-Methods-Prediction/README.md

 they need transformation.
 Lastly, we build the smoothing model.

 The prediction error will be evaluted using RMLSE (Root Mean Squared Logarithmic Error).

+# Data

+Data set can be found in the Data file, which is available in 2 formats - RData and CSV